 Although children are welcome at all restaurants on Disney property, you may find that the vibe isn’t exactly what you’d call kid friendly.
 That being said, children’s menus are offered at almost all table service restaurants, so you should never have to worry that your little one won’t be able to find something to eat.

-Unless we’re starting our day with a big character breakfast, we like saving our table service meals for dinner.
+Unless we’re starting our day with a big character breakfast, we like saving our sit-down meals for dinner.
 However, these can be great options any time of day, especially since it can be hard to get a reservation sometimes in the evenings at Disney World.

-Unlike the rest of Disney World, most restaurants at Disney Springs aren’t actually owned and operated by Disney.
+Unlike the rest of the Walt Disney World Resort, most restaurants at Disney Springs aren’t actually owned and operated by Disney.
 Even though that’s the case, however, there are still many Disney Springs table service and signature restaurants, as we’ll outline below, that are included in the Disney Dining Plan.
-Basic table service restaurants use only one table-service dining credit while signature restaurants use up two table-service credits.
+Basic sit-down restaurants use only one table-service dining credit while signature restaurants use up two table-service credits.

 The BOATHOUSE | The Landing